semenko/serpent-methylation-pipeline/docs/index.rst

    :alt: Serpent Pipeline Logo
    :align: center

 A standardized, reproducible pipeline to process WGBS bisulfite & EM-seq data.
-This goes from .fastq to methylation calls using Snakemake.
+This goes from .fastq to methylation calls using bwameth for alignment and biscuit for methylation calling, implemented with Snakemake.

 .. toctree::
    :maxdepth: 2